gokulnair2001/KeychainManager/README.md

 * To delete a custom object make sure you explicitly tell Keychain Manager that its a custom object in the delete method.
 * By enabling iCloud sync you also enable Keychain Access Group, thus adding Keychain Sharing capability is important ([How to do it?](https://github.com/gokulnair2001/KeychainManager#-keychain-sharing)).
 * Every Keychain item stored through MacOS is also saved in form of iOS, making it easy for developers to share same keychain data among all platforms.
 Thus keychain manager will give access to your MacOS based keychain items on other platforms too ([Read this](https://developer.apple.com/documentation/security/ksecusedataprotectionkeychain)).
+* Keychain Items stored on tvOS will not sync with other platforms ([Read this](https://developer.apple.com/documentation/security/ksecattrsynchronizable)).

 ## 📦 SPM